jasonbayton/rhino_content/support/factory-reset.md

 4. The Rhino device will begin the irreversible process of resetting the device back to factory settings, and will become available to be set back up again within several minutes.
 </div>

-_Tip:_ While the device is resetting, please don't press buttons or attempt to interrupt the process.
+_Tip_: While the device is resetting, please don't press buttons or attempt to interrupt the process.
 It may take some time to complete the reset process, but interrupting it may cause corruption or boot errors.

 _Zero-touch_: If the device is zero-touch registered with an organisation, performing a factory reset of the device will not remove the zero-touch configuration, and the device will re-enrol into enterprise management automatically on attempting to set the device up again.
 If the device should not remain zero-touch registered, please remove it via the [zero-touch portal](https://partner.android.com/zerotouch).